CodeForAfrica/BornPerfect.AFRICA/_posts/2018-02-05-the-season-of-the-cut.md

 ---
-layout: post
+layout: "post"
-title:  The season of the Cut
+title: "the season of the cut"
-date:   2018-12-01 16:16:01 -0600
-categories: fgm-stories
+categories: fgmstories
-permalinks: the-season-of-the-cut
+permalink: the-season-of-the-cut
-author: Fardosa Mahamad
 ---

 The season of the cut
 By Fardosa Mahamad